Oil & Gas

 Our Electro-Flotation Approach

 EWS electro-flotation technology utilizes non-donating anodes and cathodes to generate micro-bubbles over the complete volume of water in the flotation chamber.
-These microbubbles are small enough to embed or attached themselves to the coalesced oil and suspended solid particles.
+These microbubbles are small enough to embed or attach themselves to the coalesced oil and suspended solid particles.

 Equipment suppliers who have technology that would benefit from EWS’s pretreatment technology, and system integrators who want to utilize EWS’s pretreatment technology, can license EWS on a private label basis.